-Regular checks are made of the quality of drinking water available in centres.
-The health and safety lead person is responsible for ensuring that taps providing water suitable for drinking are clearly marked, that such 'outlets' are sufficient in number and that they are kept clean.
+Regular checks are made of the quality of drinking water available in the Centre.
+The H&S Lead is responsible for ensuring that taps providing water suitable for drinking are clearly marked, that such 'outlets' are sufficient in number and that they are kept clean.